WICG/serial/EXPLAINER_BLUETOOTH.md

 `/dev/tty.*`).

-This proposal will allow support for Bluetooth services that implement the Serial Port Profile even if the operating system does not create device nodes for Bluetooth serial ports.
+This proposal will allow support for Bluetooth services that implement the RFCOMM protocol even if the operating system does not create device nodes for Bluetooth serial ports.

 ## Non-standard Service Class ID’s